 However, I needed to invent a lot more modules than just these three.
 I pictured the modules like beads on a string, with each module based on a key activity – but first I had to invent a meaningful sequence of activities.

 Further complicating the matter is that I planned to base the underlying engine on a complex resource-management model.
 I somehow needed to connect this engine to the activity modules.
 The underlying engine would not only compute the current level of every resource, it would also control the passing of time.
 Whenever the player engaged in any activity, time would pass and the quantities of resources would change.
 I also imagined that in many of the modules, the player would make forward progress on the trail.
 But none of the modules that I had envisioned so far allowed for progress on the trail.

-So I kept thinking.
+So I kept thinking, examining the problem from many different angles.
 For real travelers on the Oregon Trail, what did they look forward to along the way?
 What would break the journey into smaller pieces?
 As it turns out, many of the travelers did indeed anticipate upcoming points on the trail – publicized through word-of-mouth stories and commercial guidebooks.
 From my research, I concluded that there were three main types of waypoints that the travelers would anticipate: